Drug and alcohol rehabilitation

-Drug and alcohol rehabilitation services provide treatment and support.
+Drug and alcohol rehabilitation services can help you, when you have a problem.
 These services are sometimes called ‘rehab’ services.

-Residential rehabilitation services allow you to stay in a special clinic for a period of time.
+Residential rehabilitation services allow people to stay in a special clinic for a period of time.
 This might be days, weeks or months.

-If you have a severe problem with drugs or alcohol, you might need hospital treatment.
-You might also need to do a detoxification program to get rid of drugs and alcohol in your body.
+If you have a bad problem with drugs or alcohol, you might need hospital treatment.

 If you have a drug or alcohol problem and a mental illness, you will need help with both at the same time.

-Rehabilitation might not be successful the first time.
+Rehabilitation might notthe first time.
 Many people need to go through the process more than once.
-But if it doesn’t work first time, you will have learnt something, and it will make it easier next time.

 Costs vary.
 Some treatments are free.
 Some government-funded community-based and residential rehabilitation centres ask for a co-payment.